MohammedRamiBenhamida-hub/MohammedRamiBenhamida-hub/README.md

 - 🎓 &nbsp; Studying Computer Science
 - 💼 &nbsp; Flutter developer
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence .
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Series and trying out latest frameworks trends as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I belive, a perfect cup of tea can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>